sparkflows/sparkflows-processors/docs/03-Data-Preparation/13-Code/multiinput_to_multioutput_pyspark.rst

 Multi Input To Multi Output PySpark
 ===========

 This node runs any given PySpark code.
-The input dataframes is passed in the variable inDFs.
+The input dataframe is passed in the variable inDFs.
 The output array of dataframes is passed back by registering each dataframe as a temporary table.

 Input
 --------------
-The input dataframes is passed in the variable inDFs.
+The input dataframe is passed in the variable inDFs.

 Output
 --------------